collinksmith/ruby-projects/README.md

 # Chess

 A chess game played between two human players on the command line.
-Built using test driven development as part of [The Odin Project](http://www.theodinproject.com/ruby-programming/ruby-final-project).
+Built as part of [The Odin Project](http://www.theodinproject.com/ruby-programming/ruby-final-project).